kit-data-manager/pit-service/README.md

   - ✅ Pagination support
   - ✅ Tabulator.js support
 - ✅ Build & use your own search index
   - ✅ Search for information stored within PIDs.
 This includes PIDs you created, updated or resolved at some point.
-Requires an Elasticsearch instance.
+  - ✅ Supports the [full elastic DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) (and requires an Elasticsearch 8 instance).
 - ✅ Authentication via [JWT](https://jwt.io/introduction) or [KeyCloak](https://www.keycloak.org/)

 ## How to build